 A low level concern is not insignificant - it does not meet the harm threshold.
-Low level concerns are reported to the executive headteacher and may also be self-referred.
+Low level concerns are reported to the Executive Headteacher and may also be self-referred.
+(KCSIE provides further clarity on processes 423-440)

 Our Staff Code of Conduct details the processes and conclusion of low level concerns and guidance about including information in references.